Salable/smol-rag/README.md

 ### Document Ingestion & Update Handling

+Each document is split into overlapping chunks (approximately 2000 characters) using our default chunking class, which is optimised for code documentation by keeping code snippets intact.
+- Markdown code blocks are ingested in full, so be careful not to ingest documents with extremely long code blocks.
+- Text is then segmented into paragraphs and, if necessary, further divided into sentences at whitespace boundaries to avoid splitting words.
+- Each excerpt is then individually summarised with the whole document provided as context; the summary preserves details about where the excerpt fits in..
-The document ingestion process is central to the system.
-Documents are split into excerpts, summarised, embedded, and checked for updates using hash-based deduplication.
+- Documents are embedded and checked for updates using hash-based deduplication.
 Each document is tracked using a combination of its file path and a hash of its content.
-If a file path already exists but the hash has changed, SmolRAG automatically removes the old version and re-ingests the updated content.
-This ensures that queries always reflect the most recent state of your source materials without unnecessary reprocessing.
+If a file path already exists but the hash has changed, SmolRAG automatically removes the old version and re-ingests the updated content to ensure that queries reflect the most recent state of your source materials without unnecessary reprocessing.

-- **Smart Hashing for Change Detection**
-  Each document's full content is hashed to generate a unique ID.
-This ensures:
-  - Identical content isn't reprocessed.
-  - Changes in the file will trigger a re-ingestion.

-- **Excerpt and Summary**
-  Each document is split into overlapping chunks (~2000 characters), which are individually summarised to improve downstream context quality.

-- **Embeddings**
-  Each excerpt and its summary are embedded using OpenAI’s embedding API and stored in NanoVectorDB.

-- **Entity & Relationship Extraction**
-  Each excerpt is analysed for structured entities and relationships.
-These are saved in a local knowledge graph using NetworkX and also embedded for similarity queries.

-- **Update Lifecycle**
-  When a document is updated:
-  1. The old doc is removed (its excerpts, embeddings, and KG entries).
-  2. The new content is reprocessed and indexed.

 ### Query Types